ileskaa/ileskaa/README.md

 ### Welcome to my GitHub!
-I didn't learn programming at school; I taught myself to do it.
-That's how much I love coding.

 I currently speak the following languages:
 - Python
 - HTML, CSS, and Javascript
 - PHP
+- SQL
+- LaTeX
 - VBA
-- SQL

 And I'm always eager to learn new ones.

-You'll find below a list of projects I've worked on.
+Below are listed some projects I've worked on.

 ## Web development
 #### Projects I've worked on